IBM/ansible-power-aix/docs/source/beginner_guide.rst

 Items needed for this guide:

-* A Controller Node to install ansilbe on.
+* A Controller Node to install ansible.

 * A Managed Node(s) to apply the example ansible-power-aix playbook_.